sakshisubedi/design_pattern/src/com/creational/abstractfactory/README.md

 ## Does abstract factory violate Open/Closed principle?
 ```
-- As per this principle, the class should be open for extension and closed for modification.
+- As per this principle, the class should be open for
+ extension and closed for modification.
-- As per our example if we want to setup a new store, we will create new class/factory but will need to modify the switch case in our FactoryProvider.
+- As per our example if we want to setup a new store,
+ we will create new class/factory but will need to
+ modify the switch case in our FactoryProvider.
-- Some might argue that this is violation of the principle but we are not modifying existing code we are only adding new case.
+- Some might argue that this is violation of the
+principle but we are not modifying existing code we are
+ only adding new case.
 So it is a minor violation.
-- Our aim with design principles should be to minimize the number of changes required for extension.
+- Our aim with design principles should be to minimize
+ the number of changes required for extension.
 ```

+### Factory Method vs. Abstract Factory
+- The Factory Method uses inheritance as a design tool.
+- Meanwhile, Abstract Factory uses delegation.
+- The first relies on a derived class to implement, whereas the base provides expected behavior.
+Additionally, it is over-method and not over a class.
+- On the other hand, Abstract Factory is applied over a class.
+- Both follow OCP and SRP, producing a loosely coupled code and more flexibility for future changes in our codebase.
+The creation code is in one place.

 ## Usage
 - An example of the Abstract Factory design pattern in the JDK is the newInstance() of javax.xml.parsers.DocumentBuilderFactory class.